mcmayer/iCE40/README.md

 Notes:

+- The *icoBoard* is designed as a FPGA based IO board for RaspberryPi.
+Most notably it has 8MBit of SRAM.
 - The [Zylin ZPU][ZPU] requires at about 2.5k logic cells/500 logic tiles so the iCE40HX-1K boards won't suffice for that.

 Also interesting